onyeka-hub/Project-27/README.md

 In the **overlays** folder – This is where you manage multiple environments.
 In each environment, there is a Kustomize file that tells Kustomize where to find the base setting, and how to **patch** the environment using the **base** as the starting point.

 In the **dev** environment for example, the namespace for dev is created, and the deployment is patched to use a replica count of **“3”** different from the base setting of **“1”**.
 So Kustomize will simply create all the resources in base, in addition to whatever is specified in the dev directory.
-We will discuss patching a little further in the following section.

 Lets have a look at what each file contains.